conda-incubator/conda-store/docusaurus-docs/community/contribute/local-setup-ui.md

 :::note

-This setup still uses Docker to run the rest of the Conda Store stack.
-That means that the Conda Store database, server, worker, and storage services will all run in Docker containers.
+This setup still uses Docker to run the rest of the conda-store stack.
+That means the conda-store database, server, worker, and storage services will all run in Docker containers.
 However, the frontend web app (conda-store-ui) will run locally (not in a Docker container) with this setup.

 :::